 - 1 tsp coconut oil

 - You could start by preparing the couscous first according to pack instructions but this is how I normally prepare it.
 I normally place it in a bowl and mix the dry couscous with a pinch of salt and pepper, sometimes 1 tsp of Italian herbs and pour boiling water over about 2 cm above the couscous level and cover immediately with a lid or a plate.
 I allow it to rest for 20-25 minutes or so without touching or uncovering it.
 This way will soak and get ready beautifully.

 - Add the curry powder and mix well followed by the cauliflower florets, leek and the cherry tomatoes.
-Allow to cook either covered or uncovered for an extra 5-7 min.
+Allow it to cook either covered or uncovered for an extra 5-7 min.

 - In the last minute of cooking stir in the remaining of the garlic.
 Take off the heat and add the chopped parsley or coriander.